att14/trib.one/tribone/templates/markdown/resume-pdf.md

 February 2014 — Jan 2018

 * Application developer focused on infrastructure related projects, e.g. service oriented architecture, message queues, testing and software design.
-* Introduced and scalled `beanstalkd` message queue that was responsible for processing hundreds of millions of jobs per month.
+* Introduced and scaled `beanstalkd` message queue that was responsible for processing hundreds of millions of jobs per month.
 Contributed to open-source projects related to `beanstalkd`.
 * Deployed EasyPost's first microservice which grew to over 200.
 * Contributed heavily to system monitoring through structured logging and statistics collection.
-Our ELK stack processed hundreds of millions of requests per day, and we collected thousands of distinct timeseries metrics.
+Our ELK stack processed hundreds of millions of requests per day, and we collected thousands of distinct time series metrics.
-* Guided planning and architure of refactoring monolith in to multiple microservices.
+* Guided planning and architecture of refactoring monolith in to multiple microservices.

 ## Yelp